 - Competitive Analysis: A thorough high-level review of your top competitors.

-- Content Strategy: An in-depth review of the website’s current content performance and rankings with a crafted content plan for future growth; including creating a strategic content calendar.
+- Content Strategy: An in-depth review of the website’s current content performance and rankings with a crafted content plan for future growth, including creating a strategic content calendar.

 - Off-site SEO Strategy: A review of current domain authority and any existing backlink network(s) to craft a link building strategy based on real-world marketing.